RodrigoKugler/CloudWalk_OIA_Proj_2.0-main/README.md

 - Maximum error: R$ 1,123.10 / R$ 19.2B = **0.0000058%** (0.058 basis points)
 - Expected error: R$ 561.55 / R$ 19.2B = **0.0000029%** (0.029 basis points)

+**Conclusion for amount_transacted:**
-**Conclusion:** The precision variation has **negligible impact** on aggregate totals and strategic conclusions.
+The 1-2 decimal place variation has **negligible impact** on aggregate totals and strategic conclusions.
 The maximum rounding error represents less than **0.00001%** of total TPV, which is immaterial for decision-making purposes.
+This level of precision is normal for currency aggregation.

+**Conclusion for Calculated Fields:**
+The excessive precision (12-16 decimals) in `avg_ticket`, `avg_amount_per_merchant`, and `avg_transactions_per_merchant` does not impact this analysis because:
+1. These fields are not used in primary calculations
+2. Strategic findings are based on `amount_transacted` (proper precision)
+3. These are derived/calculated fields, not source data
+4. Rounding would not materially affect any insights

+**Data Quality Recommendation:**
+For future data processing, round calculated currency fields to 2 decimal places to align with currency standards and improve presentation quality.

 **Mitigation:** This analysis works with daily aggregates, not individual transactions.
 The precision variation does not affect aggregate totals at the scale reported (R$ 19.2B TPV).
 All strategic findings and recommendations remain valid despite this minor data quality observation.